dreamcatcher-tech/network/Inbox/2025-08-25 0902 fly container host.md

 subagents just looks like an mcp call out to artifact.

 the tile is:
-1. a repo, a branch, and a path
+1. a repo, a branch, a commit, and a path
 2. a user message
 3. the sysprompt
 4. some config